emiliom/stuff/echopype_sonarnetcdf4_compliance.md

   - Add missing core CF attributes (feature_type, cdm, etc), where appropriate
   - Add some useful attributes from ACDD, specially ones involving spatial and temporay bounding boxes; roles; etc; in top-level group?
 Will improve discoverability.
   - See AcMeta to see if we can define an initial subset of it that ideally follows the ACDD attributes we'd be interested in
+  - > (from WJ): Do you think these additions would potentially make their way into later versions of the convention?

 - **Go over other relevant discussions and notes, to see if I'm missing anything**
   - Google Drive files (mappings, sample nc files, etc) under [echopype/convention_check](https://drive.google.com/drive/u/0/folders/1MPBRzrehXk9qAt8ZuBjFzR2Xh-0WFXXU)
   - [Document and verify compliance with SONAR-netCDF4 convention #210](https://github.com/OSOceanAcoustics/echopype/issues/210)